 Sight, perception and hallucinations in dementia

-People with dementia may experience problems with their sight which cause them to misinterpret the world around them.
-In some cases, people with dementia can experience hallucinations.
-This factsheet considers some specific difficulties that people with dementia can have, and suggests ways to support them.
-Understanding potential problems and giving appropriate help, support and reassurance can greatly assist people living with dementia to feel safe, at a time when the way they perceive reality may be changing.
+Some people with dementia may encounter problems with their sight – in some cases, this includes having hallucinations.
+This factsheet looks at some of the difficulties and mistakes this can cause, and suggests ways of providing support for the person.
+Understanding the problems they may face and giving appropriate help, support and reassurance can help people living with dementia to feel safe.
+This is especially important at a time when the way they perceive the world around them may be changing.

 Vision and perception

-Seeing is a complicated process that involves many different stages.
-Information is transmitted from your eyes to your brain where it is then interpreted, alongside information from your other senses, thoughts and memories.
-You then become aware of what you have seen (it is 'perceived').
-Problems that involve both vision and perception can be referred to as 'visuoperceptual difficulties'.
-As there are many different stages involved in the seeing process, various types and combinations of mistakes can occur.
+The complicated process of seeing involves many different stages.
+Information comes through our eyes to the brain, where it is interpreted in relation to our expectations (of what will be seen), other senses, thoughts and memories.
+We then become aware of what has been seen (what is ‘perceived’).
+Problems that involve both vision and perception can be referred to as ‘visuoperceptual difficulties’.
+As there are many different stages involved in the seeing process, various different types and combinations of mistakes can occur.
 Common mistakes include:

-- Misidentifications – damage to specific parts of the brain can lead to problems identifying objects and people.
-For example, distinguishing between a son, husband or brother may become difficult.
+- misidentifications – damage to specific parts of the brain can lead to problems identifying specific objects and people.
+For example, mistaking a son for a husband or brother.

-It is easy to see how these mistakes may lead to the person saying or doing things that make others think they are having delusions.
-However, what the person is experiencing is not a true delusion (it is not based on incorrect reasoning or 'delusional thinking') but is the result of damage to the visual system.
+It is easy to see how these mistakes may lead to the person with dementia saying or doing things that do not make sense to others.
+However, what they are experiencing is not a problem with thinking (it is not based on incorrect reasoning or ‘delusional thinking’).
+Instead, it is the result of damage to the visual system.

 - needing more time to adapt to changes in light levels (eg when going from a dark room into sunlight)